 Two of the most popular serotonin supplements are the amino acids tryptophan and 5-HTP.

-Tryptophan is a rare case where supplements work better than food.
-(49)
+Tryptophan is a rare case where supplements work better than foods containing tryptophan.

 As mentioned above, eating protein decreases both tryptophan and serotonin levels.

-But tryptophan supplements provide a nice workaround to this problem.
+But tryptophan supplements provide a neat workaround to this dilemma.

 They increase brain levels of serotonin while bypassing protein’s negative effect on serotonin formation.